zeeenoo/Context-Aware-Movie-Recommender-System/docs/ProjectCharter.md

 3. Develop a scalable and deployable solution

 ## Scope
-- Use the MovieLens 100K dataset for training and evaluation
+- Use the Amazon Reviews 2023 dataset  for training and evaluation
 - Implement a Context-Aware Matrix Factorization (CAMF) model
 - Develop a user-friendly interface for interacting with the recommender system
 - Deploy the solution using Docker for easy distribution and scaling